-Remote Java debugging is one of the techniques used frequently for troubleshooting and fixing the common types of bugs that Java developers run into time.
+Remote Java debugging is one of the techniques used frequently for troubleshooting and fixing the common types of bugs that Java developers run into.
 These include:

 - Run-time errors: The errors that occur during a program’s execution and throw exceptions are usually termed run-time errors.

 - Logic errors: Logic errors are different from run-time errors, where the exceptions are not generated.
 These bugs result in wrong or invalid outputs because of incorrect code implementation.
-Logic errors in Java can range from memory leaks and extend up to buffer overflow.
+Logic errors include memory leaks and incorrect behavior.

 - Syntactical or compilation errors: Compilation errors are highly common but are easy to debug since they typically occur from typing mistakes.

 - Threading errors: Threading errors are usually difficult to detect.
 This class of bugs constitutes the most essential percentage of Java errors that each debugging tool should address.
 These include deadlocks, synchronization errors, access violations, data race bugs, and more.